Birthday Cake Protein Bars (Vegan, Grain-Free, No-Bake)

 • Vanilla extract

 • Almond extract.
-This isn't totally critical, but it really helps to achieve that classic birthday cake vibe.
+This isn't critical, but it really helps to achieve that classic birthday cake flavor.

 • Salt

 • Assorted sprinkles.
-If you really want to omit all refined sugar, then you can leave these out.
-I like to use sprinkles that are naturally colored.
+If you want to omit all refined sugar from these healthy birthday cake bars, then you can leave these out.
+Choose naturally-colored sprinkles if desired.

 Closing Thoughts